jarviscanada/jarvis_data_eng_KarimAbboud/README.md

 ## Miscellaneous
 - Provided one-on-one tutoring and administered formal lessons on the fundamentals of Java programming and object-oriented design to a class of 20 students.
+- Built multiple personal computers for both myself as well as many friends over the past 12 years.
+- Regularly engage in competitive raiding content on a regular schedule in World of Warcraft as part of a team of 26 players.